Evolutionary Innovation by Polyploidy: Results

 \subsection{Evolution of novel traits can be accelerated in polyploid organisms}

-To investigate why the evolution of resistance to new antibiotics exhibited non-monotonic dependence on the number of chromosomes in polyploidy, we introduced a simplified multimodal fitness landscape with global and local maximal peaks (Fig. \ref{fig:rugged_evo}A).
+Next, to investigate whether polyploidy is not also advantageous outside of neutral selection and gradual evolution, i.e., for the evolution of novel traits, we introduced a simplified multimodal fitness landscape with global and local maximal peaks (Fig. \ref{fig:rugged_evo}A).
 This is one of the simplest models for evolutionary innovation.
 On the high dimensional fitness landscape, if one peak is connected to a second peak by the gradual ridgeline, on which the fitness slightly decreases and selection is almost neutral, then cells will evolve their traits through that line from one phenotype to another.
 Then, continuous quantitative traits will be observed between the two peaks, and no one will consider this situation as an appearance of evolutionary innovation.
 Conversely, when deep valleys surround one peak in all directions, under which situation the fitness decreases lethally, cells must jump over a valley to reach another peak.
 Then, the intermediate phenotype between two peaks is difficult to observe, and it corresponds well with the situation in which evolutionary innovation appears.
 The multimodal fitness landscape presented in Fig. \ref{fig:rugged_evo}A is regarded as the projection of a path connecting two peaks of a high-dimensional fitness landscape onto one dimension.
 The distance between the peaks is much larger than the mutational rate, which is the unique characteristic length in the phenotypic space determining the behavior of the model, and rare and drastic changes in genotype are required for a jump from one peak to another.

 We assumed that all cells initially exhibited a locally but not globally optimal trait, i.e., $x_{i,j}(0)$ and thus, $y_i(0)$ was set as the value at the local maximum for all $i$ and $j$.
 Then, we numerically calculated the time needed to jump to the maximal peak if we changed the number of chromosomes carried by the cells.
 We first considered that all cells exhibited the random inheritance mode because the set inheritance mode of polyploidy decelerates the evolutionary rate regardless of the shape of the fitness landscape, as previously mentioned (Fig. \ref{fig:neutral_selection}).